Plant Pigments Phytonutrients and Antioxidants

 Vitamin E: Found mainly in nuts and seeds - helps protect cells from damage.

-Beta-carotene: Converts into Vitamin A inside the body - supports eye health.
+Beta-carotene: Converts into Vitamin A inside the body - and supports eye health.

 Health Benefits Associated with Different Colored Plants